 If we consider that our reaction is performed with the addition or removal of electrons it’s easy to consider that our reactions will be REDOX – reductions or oxidations.
 These reactions often use hazardous and polluting reducing or oxidizing reagents such as OsO4, Pb(OAc)4, NaH etc.; by eliminating the need of these we can consider electrochemistry to be a ‘greener’ method.

 Our chemistry is mediated by electrons, so we often perform our chemistry as room temperature reducing energy consumption.
-We can also consider our electrodes as heterogeneous catalysts allowing less waste in the work-up of our reactions.
-Furthermore, ionic liquids are often used replacing organic solvents which are readily recovered.
+We can also consider our electrodes as heterogeneous catalysts allowing less waste in the

 The development of continuous flow electrochemical cells enables us to access this greener method and perform unique transformations enabling selectivity and transformations not possible by other techniques.